 off road driving

 I visited on Thanksgiving weekend last year, driving from the east entrance all the way down to Flamingo and back.
-It was a beautiful day, and I got out on the trails in many locations along the park road.
+It was a beautiful day, and I got out on the trails and boardwalks in many locations along the park road.
 Happily, I was able to see lots of wildlife (gators, turtles, deer, egrets, herons, anhingas, osprey and a few huge spiders...and also happily, no snakes).
-I soon realized that it wasn't far enough into the colder months to significantly limit the often relentless mosquitos, particularly in the southern part of the park.
+I soon realized that it wasn't far enough into the colder months to significantly limit the often relentless mosquitoes, particularly in the southern part of the park.
 I still was able to thoroughly enjoy my visit however.

 Did this years ago and again last December.
 I am not really into the reptiles, but we did not see anything last time anyway.